nicolalogullo/27008465-Physics-of-complex-systems/chua/theory.md

 ### 1. Motivation and Context

 - **Goal:** Understand how simple deterministic circuits can exhibit complex, aperiodic, and chaotic dynamics.
-- **Why Chua’s circuit?**
+- **Why Chua circuit?**
-  - It’s the *simplest physical chaotic oscillator*.
+  - It is the *simplest physical chaotic oscillator*.
-  - Realizable with off-the-shelf electronic components.
+  - Realizable with simple electronic components.
   - Ideal for exploring bifurcations, attractors, Lyapunov exponents, and fractal geometry.

 **Key chaotic oscillator families:**
 Lorenz, Rössler, Duffing, **Chua** — each is a low-dimensional autonomous system.
+Autonomous system are systems displaying time varying outputs withouth a time-varying input

 ---